BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 - If you have a PNG image with a transparent background that you plan to use as an icon in the game, you can add a background to to it by right clicking on the PNG in the file tree and clicking `Add Icon Background` which will prompt the user to select from multiple in game backgrounds or a custom one if you have one to supply.

 ## 6. **Other Actions**
--Generate BG3 related template files (ClassDescriptions.lsx, etc) quickly by right clicking in the file tree and clicking `Create BG3 File` or press `Control + 1` which will give the user a dropdown of files templates to make.
+- Generate BG3 related template files (ClassDescriptions.lsx, etc) quickly by right clicking in the file tree and clicking `Create BG3 File` or press `Control + 1` which will give the user a dropdown of files templates to make.
+- Hovering over BG3 related functions will provide information on them --VERY LIMITED WHILE STILL GETTING FUNCTION INFORMATION
+- Autocomplete for data entries
+--VERY VERY LIMITED